Q. What is Asset Forfeiture?

 Q. Can I pay my debt through installment payments?

 A. You may be able to enter into an installment payment agreement depending upon your financial situation.
 A Financial Statement of Debtor Form will need to filled out by you and returned to our office for review and consideration.
-Insert the link for financial statement of debtor here.
+Financial Statement of Debtor.
 Call the AFFLU to discuss this option.